milkyicedtea/CheekyBlog/content/projects/pet_the_pixel.md

 - MVPs can still have heart.

 ## What’s Next for the Pixel?
 To begin with, the pixel isn't yet complete!
-I've probably overshot it, but I've set the last milestone at 100 million "pets", so there's still plenty of time before it's over for the project
+I've probably overshot it, but I've set the last milestone at 100 million "pets", so there's still plenty of time before it's over for the project.

 Secondly, I've decided that if there's enough interest around it, I’ll consider open-sourcing the project.
 Maybe others will remix it — a **Pet the Planet**, or **Pet the Pigeon**.. who knows?
 Endless possibilities!

 Until then, give the pixel a pet.
 It needs you :)

 👉 [Try it here](https://ptp.051205.xyz/)